 Taken together, the five territories can be simplified to two regions based on the properties of the system in implementing either normalized coding or WTA competition as discussed in the main text (Fig. 5E).
 These two regions show clear-cut dichotomous separation in the two-dimensional space of recurrent excitation weight (α) and local disinhibition weight (β).

+Numerical simulations

+To quantify neural dynamics and behavioral performance (choice/RT), time varying activity was represented by a system of differential equations (Eqs.
+1-3) which was solved numerically using the Runge-Kutta method implemented in MATLAB (MathWorks) at time step of 1 ms. Evaluations using smaller time steps (0.1 ms) were examined and produced similar results.
+At each time step, the model unit activities were updated based on their values at the previous step according to the differential equations.
+Considering the biological reality that spike rates cannot be negative, the activities were constrained to be non-negative.
+For the simulations including noise, we assumed an additive noise term for each unit, which evolved independently based on an Ornstein-Uhlenbeck process (Eq.
+9),